RiccoFerraro/msds_hpc/assignments/lab_01.md

-LAB 1: Ricco Ferraro
+# LAB 1: Ricco Ferraro

+##Peer Review:

+### Progress:
+I paired with Liaho.
+He seemed to have the spack.yaml file together, but hadn't tried executing it in M2 yet.
+I was in a similar position.
+### Problems:
+I had issues with getting my own custom Yaml working.
+When I just coppied the one (and slightly modified) from class it behaved correctly
+### Ideas:
+Maybe running a matrix of all compilers packages and targets is inefficient?

-Steps to get Spack working in M2:
+## Steps to get Spack working in M2:
 1. use VIM to make spack_bootstrap.sh with the following contents:

 ```